-(a) The fe ollowing documents are filed as a part of this report: 1.
-Financial Statements: The following consolidated financial statements of Synalloy Corporation are included in Item 8: Consolidated Statements of Operations at December 30, 2006, December 31, 2005 and January 1, 2005 Consolidated Balance Sheets for the years ended December 30, 2006 and December 31, 2005 Consolidated Statements of Shareholders' Equity for the years ended December 30, 2006, December 31, 2005 and January 1, 2005 Consolidated Statements of Cash Flows for the years ended December 30, 2006, December 31, 2005 and January 1, 2005 Notes to Consolidated Financial Statements 2.
-Financial Statements Schedules: The following consolidated financial statements schedule of Synalloy Corporation is included in Item 15: Schedule II - Valuation and Qualifying Accounts for the years ended December 30, 2006, December 31, 2005 and January 1, 2005 All other schedules for which provision is made in the applicable accounting regulations of the Securities and Exchange Commission are not required under the related instructions or are inapplicable, and therefore have been omitted.
-3. Listing of Exhibits: See "Exhibit Index" 41
+(a) The following documents are filed as a part of this report: (a) 1 Financial Statements: The following consolidated financial statements of Synalloy Corporation are included in Item 8: 1.
+Consolidated Balance Sheets at December 29, 2007 and December 30, 2006 Consolidated Batance Sheets at December 29, 2007 and December 30, 2006 Consolidated Statements of Operations for the years ended December 29, 2007, December 30, 2006 and December 31, 2005 Consolidated Statements of Shareholders' Equity for the years ended December 29, 2007, December 30, 2006 and December 31, 2005 Consolidated Statements of Cash Flows for the years ended December 29, 2007, December 30, 2006 and December 31, 2005 Notes to Consolidated Financial Statements 2.
+Financial Statements Schedules: The following consolidated financial statements schedule of Synalloy Corporation is included in Item 15: Schedule II - Valuation and Qualifying Accounts for the years ended December 29, 2007, December 30, 2006 and December 31, 2005 All other schedules for which provision is made in the applicable accounting regulations of the Securities and Exchange Commission are not required under the related instructions or are inapplicable, and therefore have been omitted.
+3. Listing of Exhibits: See "Exhibit Index"